cpilip/mcgamejam-2022/README.md

 * :blue_heart: **Art**
    * Draw custom platform tilesets
    * Change cage to represent a Nighthare eye effect
+   * Animate and add Nighthare in the background of a dimension
 * **Settings**
    * Volume controls
    * Disable timer for a "narrative mode"